What is psikat?

 Element Description

-Channel number Highlighted when the track is active
+Channel number Click to select the track

 Master Strip